fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 You can add CSS styling to set the cosmetic properties of the data plots.
 To set the styling, instead of creating a separate CSS file, you can define the styling using `StyleDefinition` object or setting the style object in a particular object of the component.

 Applying CSS styling to the data plots of the chart is a bit different from the other components.
 Although the `style` object supports any of the SVG attributes, the color of the data plots cannot be changed from their `style` sections.
-The color can be customized using the `palelleColors` attribute within the `chart` object.
+The color can be customized using the `paletteColors` attribute within the `chart` object.

 Data plots can either be styled: